isomerpages/mpa-seathedifference/index.md

 ---
 layout: homepage
 title: Sea the Difference - Explore maritime career opportunities
-description: An Isomer site of the Singapore Government
+description: ‘Sea the Difference’ is a Maritime Singapore marketing campaign that celebrates opportunities and highlights the diversity of jobs in the maritime industry, including in digitalisation and decarbonisation.
 image: /images/maritime_and_port_authority_of_singapore_(logo).png
 permalink: /
 notification: ""